 Local Chapters (Madison Area)

-When you are ready to take an SBE exam, please fill out the appropriate application and send it into the SBE National office (see address below).
-You will be notified once your application has been approved.
-Approximately 3 weeks before the exam time, your local certification chairman will receive a list of applicants in his/her area.
-He/she will then contact those applicants to schedule a date, time and place for the exams.
-The exams will be mailed back to the National office for grading.
-The pass/fail grades will then be mailed directly to the applicants.
+When you are ready to take an SBE exam, note the open exam schedule, complete the appropriate application (found here... http://www.sbe.org/applications) and send it directly to the SBE National office (see address below) with the respective fee.
+You will be notified once your application is approved.
+Before the exam time, your local certification chairman will receive a list of applicants and exams in his/her area and arrange for a proctor.
+He/she will then contact applicants to schedule a mutually agreeable date, time, and place for the exam(s) within the respective exam date window.
+This must be coordinated before the exam will be sent by SBE National.
+Completed exam(s) will be mailed back to SBE National for grading.
+Pass/fail results will be mailed directly to the applicants.

-You may mail, email or fax your applications to:
+You may mail, email, or fax your applications to:

 Megan E. Clappe|

-9102 N. Meridian St., Suite 150
+9102 N. Meridian St.

 Indianapolis, IN 46260